nasuni-labs/nasuni-mcp-desktop/README.md

 	- **Description:** Retrieves a file and returns extracted text when supported (PDF, DOCX).
 For other types, returns the raw content as a string (same behavior as `file_contents()`).

 ---

+## Security Disclaimer

+This software is provided as is and carries inherent security risks.
+Large Language Models (LLMs) and related systems cannot currently be fully secured against malicious inputs, which may lead to unintended behavior or data exposure.
+By using this MCP integration, you assume all responsibility for associated risks and agree that the authors accept no liability for any security incidents or consequences.